maiaiia/uni-lecture-notes/Sem III/Databases/Introduction to Relational Databases.md

 >[!Info]
 >binary relationships are considered as *restrictions* in the database; when the db is changed, the system checks whether the relationship is of the specified type

+## Databases
+A **database** contains:
+- the database schema
+	- description of data structures
+- a collection of data
+	- instances of the schema
+- various components:
+	- views, procedures, functions, roles, users

+data definition: kept in the database dictionary data management: operations (insertion, deletion, update) and querying

+### Database Management Systems
+A **database management system** (DBMS) is a set of programs that are used to manage a database

+>[!Example]- Examples
+>Oracle, DB2, SQL, MySQL